Volunteering in the City

 - Improve your own health, vitality and wellbeing.

-To volunteer at the City, you will need to complete a Volunteer Expression of Interest Form and forward it to email@example.com or hand your completed form into the City Administration Building.
-A new Rockingham Volunteer Centre will soon be opening at the Rockingham Central Library which will provide a one-stop place for managing volunteering opportunites in the City
+To volunteer at the City, you will need to complete a Volunteer Expression of Interest Form and forward it to firstname.lastname@example.org or hand your completed form into the City Administration Building.
+A new Rockingham Volunteer Centre will soon be opening at the Rockingham Central Library which will provide a one-stop place for managing volunteering opportunities in the City

 What happens next?